gluio/voltos-node/README.md

 require('voltos');
 ```

-Your Voltos keys should be available to your Node.js app via `process.ENV`.
+Your Voltos keys should be available to your Node.js app via `process.ENV`

 ## Using Voltos